Who We Are

 EAPL is successful at helping youth and families to better understand their behaviors and develop skills that will give them positive results in society.
 It increases confidence and decreases anxiety as they learn coping skills to regulate their emotions and navigate choices.

 Our Executive Director, Katie Merwick, is available to facilitate the visits.
 Katie has enjoyed more than 43 years as a successful Animal Behaviorist, trainer and author.
-As Founder and visionary, Katie has served on the board of SCR for 23 years.
+As Founder and visionary, Katie has served on the board of SCR since 1999.
 Therapist who have extensive equine experience may opt to handle their sessions privately.
 Our learning philosophy used to instruct the horsemanship part of the program is based on Dialectical Behavior Therapy (DBT) – a modernized type of Cognitive Behavior Therapy and fundamental psychology.
 The developmental processes that include emotional behavior, self-control, perceptual, and cognitive development and sequential learning.

 Our special collection of retired sport horses have been together for more than a decade and are distinctively trained to partner with people.
 In a number of ways, they demonstrate their exceptional capacity of teaching and healing abilities.
 Our program does not include riding or riding instruction at this time.
 EFP is focused on human skills, not horse skills.
 Allowing horses and client to interact naturally and of their own free will is what leads to change in people’s lives.
 Of course there are boundaries and safety training involved – still, it’s more about the relationship between the horses and clients, not the relationship between the facilitators and clients.
 Professionals are there to facilitate opportunities and bring perception or realization to the lessons being learned.